Matthew Minner | June 6, 2021 | Nursing Home Abuse

 We aim to provide dependable customer service to every person who walks through our office doors.
 Our legal team is available 24/7 to take your call when you need us most.
 You will be our top priority as we’re working to meet your needs and reach a favorable outcome in your case.

 If your loved one suffered abuse at the hands of a nurse, caregiver, or someone else they trust, do not hesitate to contact Minner Vines Moncus Injury Lawyers.
 We can review the case and determine if we can take on the negligent party and pursue the justice your loved one deserves.
 We’ll be your advocate and remain in your corner until the end.
-Call us for a free consultation at (859) 550-2900.
+Call us for a free case evaluation with a nursing home abuse lawyer or contact us online.